 To get Letters of administration in probate, the court requires the administrator to swear an administrator’s oath in writing.
 Before the court will issue Letters, the estate administrator may have to post a bond to protect the estate against mismanagement.

 There are times when a bond is not required.
 For example, when there is a Will, the bond requirement has often been waived by the decedent.
-If the will does not provide for waiver of bond, the heirs can ask the court to waive the bond requirement.
+If the will does not provide for a waiver of a bond, the heirs can ask the court to waive the bond requirement.
 There are situations, however, when the court will require the personal representative to get a bond.
 This requirement is usually for personal representatives who live out-of-state.
 A bond for out-of-state personal representatives may be required even if the heirs have waived bond or the will waives bond.

 Getting “Letters” Requires Filing Probate

 Note that court only allows someone to get letters of administration in probate if the estate is settled through a full probate procedure.
 Many estates are settled through trust administration or through small estate procedures.
 In these situations, it will not be possible to get Letters of administration.
 Sometimes bank employees incorrectly tell people they need Letters.
-The banks do this because their employees are simply following a bank manual.
+The banks do this because their employees are merely following a bank’s procedures manual.
 Keep in mind, bank employees are not lawyers and do not understand California probate law.
 If you have been told you need “Letters” but the estate is worth less than $150,000, do not assume this is true.
 You may need to educate the bank employee about California probate law.
-Often in smaller estates it is not necessary to get letters of administration.
+Often in smaller estates, it is not necessary to get letters of administration.

 If you need to get letters of administration in probate, contact A People’s Choice.
 You don’t need to hire an attorney to get letters of administration in probate.
 Attorneys are very expensive and charge statutory fees that are based on the value of the estate.
 A People’s Choice can help you get letters of administration.
 More importantly, we can help you complete probate at a fraction of the cost an attorney will charge.
 Call us today at 800-747-2780 for immediate help.